jepusto/scdhlm/cran-comments.md

 ## Resubmission

-This is a re-submission.
-This version includes several new user-facing functions for pre-processing data and calculating effect size estimates.
-It also includes updates to the built-in web app, as well as a few small bug fixes.
-This version also includes fixes for the outstanding CRAN check errors (which were created by a change in the most recent release of ggplot2).
+This is a re-submission and a maintenance release.
+This version fixes the outstanding CRAN check error (on ATLAS build).

 ## Test environments